schnoddelbotz/markdownBrauser/public/_about.md

  - you have write access to its `DocumentRoot`
  - `DocumentRoot` lives in `/var/www/html`
- - your markdown documents live in `/var/www/html/pages` (and can be retreived via http://example.com/pages/)
+ - your markdown documents live in `/var/www/html/pages` (and can already be retreived via http://example.com/pages/)
  - `/var/www/html/pages` should be a git checkout (will become optional...)
  - you want your raw .md markdown `pages/` to be rendered when browsing to `http://example.com/browse-md/`